IBM/vpn-ha-ic-oci-hub-spoke/README.md

+> [!WARNING]
->IBM Legacy Public Repository Disclosure: All content in this repository including code has been provided by IBM under the associated open source software license and IBM is under no obligation to provide enhancements, updates, or support.
+> IBM Legacy Public Repository Disclosure: All content in this repository including code has been provided by IBM under the associated open source software license and IBM is under no obligation to provide enhancements, updates, or support.
 IBM developers produced this code as an open source project (not as an IBM product), and IBM makes no assertions as to the level of quality nor security, and will not be maintaining this code going forward

 # Introduction
 This repository demonstrates how to connect OCI and IBM Cloud through a VPN in a high-availability (HA) scenario using a hub-and-spoke architecture on the IBM Cloud side, in an Active-Active setup.
+This way, all our machines in the Spoke VPCs on IBM Cloud will route traffic through a single point to access resources in OCI by sending the traffic to the Hub VPC.
+This approach prevents each Spoke from being individually responsible for connectivity.

+We will also provide a sample Terraform code to facilitate a quick and easy deployment.
+This example is designed for learning purposes and serves as a helpful introduction to deploying the solution.
+However, we recommend not using it directly in production environments.

+# Proposed architecture.
+Active-Active

+![alt text](images/main.png)

-For each cloud provider, two VPN gateways will be provisioned.
-On IBM Cloud, one gateway will be deployed per zone.
+For each cloud provider, two VPN gateways must be provisioned.
+On IBM Cloud, one VPN Gateway must be deployed per zone.
 Each VPN gateway is zone-resilient, as it consists of two appliances (Active/Passive) within the zone.
 Additionally, each VPN gateway can manage multiple tunnels.
 On OCI, VPN IPsec connections are regional, meaning each tunnel will be deployed in every zone and managed by the appliance in that zone.
 Consequently, we will configure one policy-based VPN gateway per zone on IBM Cloud, provisioning two tunnels that connect to the two OCI VPN IPsec tunnels deployed in each zone.
 The Transit Gateway is capable of maintaining traffic within the same zone between spokes and the hub, provided that the same range and prefix per zone are advertised to it via the ingress routing table.

-![alt text](images/main.png)

 ### Tunnels
 Four tunnels will be used, with two tunnels per appliance in an active-passive configuration for each VPN Gateway.
 This is achieved through prefix prioritization